 Don't Forget Bright Leaves

 So far, we have talked about flowers.
 Now, it is time to list some plants with bright foliage for moon gardens.
 One benefit of going the foliage route is low-maintenance since leaves generally last longer than blossoms do.
-Below, we will also explore night bloomers and plants with fragrant flowers.
-The latter brings an extra sense into play (the sense of smell) and can be admired even on nights that are totally dark.
+We will also explore night bloomers and plants with fragrant flowers.
+Fragrance brings an extra sense into play and can be admired even on nights that are totally dark.

-Plants whose bright leaves help them show up at nightfall basically into three categories and are among the best plants for moon gardens: namely, specimens with variegated, gold-colored or silver-colored leaves.
+Plants whose bright leaves help them show up at night come basically in three categories and are among the best plants for moon gardens: specimens with variegated, gold-colored, or silver-colored leaves.
 The following list provides examples of each:

 Plants With Bright Foliage for Moon Gardens